 Species: Anarrhichthys ocellatus (Ayres, 1855); from the Greek word anar-hichas (an ancient name for a fish which resembled this species) and the Latin word ocellatus (eye-like spots).

 Alternate Names: Moray eel.
 Called doctorfish in Alaska, lo’l, lo’ox, or st’aaxaam in British Columbia.
 I like the German name—Pazifik-seewolf.

 Identification: The body is long and eel-shaped; the mouth is large and filled with large, canine-like, teeth.
 Their coloring is green to gray with round dark spots on the dorsal fins and body.
 Related to the blennies; it is not an eel.

-Size: Reported to 6 feet 8 inches, although there are rumors of eight-foot wolf-eels.
-Pier-caught wolf-eels are rarely more than a couple of feet long.
+Size: To 79.9 inches although there are rumors of eight-foot wolf-eels.
+Pier-caught wolf-eels are rarely more than 2-3 feet long.

-Range: From Imperial Beach to Cape Menshikof, west along the Aleutians Islands to Krenitzen Islands, and the Gulf of Alaska.
-Also reported from the Sea of Japan and Okhotsk.
-Uncommon south of Point Conception.
+Range: Northern Baja California, to Gulf of Alaska, southeastern Bering Sea to Cape Menshikof, west along the Aleutians Islands to the Krenitzen Islands.
+Also reported from the Sea of Japan and Sea of Okhotsk.
+Common from Central California to Gulf of Alaska.
+Uncommon but not rare south of Point Conception.

-Habitat: Found in deeper water south of Point Conception, in shallow water near rocks and kelp north of Point Conception.
+Habitat: Found in intertidal waters to a depth of 1,036 feet.
+Found in deeper water south of Point Conception, in shallow water near rocks and kelp north of Point Conception.